quinn-p-mchugh/personal-website/docs-projects/archive/undergraduate/2nd-year/2017-01-underwater-remote-operated-vehicle-urov.md

 4. Cap an “oil well” by successfully placing a PVC cap on top of a pipe on the bottom of the pool.
 5. Collect a water sample near the area where the “oil well” is located.

+## Results & Discussion
-**Results & Discussion:** During our final test, the U.R.O.V. performed exceptionally well and, even though it was able to collect only one piece of debris from the bottom of the pool, it performed every other task without fail.
+During our final test, the U.R.O.V. performed exceptionally well and, even though it was able to collect only one piece of debris from the bottom of the pool, it performed every other task without fail.
 Since we allocated a considerable amount of time towards maximizing the stability of our UROV using a 2k factorial design process, the device ended up being one of the most maneuverable UROVs developed during the semester, despite being